k2view-academy/K2View-Academy/articles/04_fabric_studio/21_web_file_explorer_and_navigation.md

 You can select multiple files in the **File Explorer** and its **OPEN EDITORS** sub-view to run actions (such as Delete or Open) on multiple items.
 Use the `Ctrl/Cmd` key with `click` to select individual files and `Shift` + `click` to select a range.

-> **Tip:** If you select two items, you can now use the context menu **Compare with Each other** command to quickly diff two files.
+> **Tip:** If you select two items, you can now use the context menu **Compare with Each other** command to quickly check the difference between two files.

 ### Filtering the document tree

 You can type to filter the currently visible files in the **File Explorer**.
-With the focus on the **File Explorer** start to type part of the file name you want to match.
+With the focus on the **File Explorer**, start to type part of the file name you want to match.
 You will see a filter box in the top-right of the **File Explorer** showing what you have typed so far and matching file names will be highlighted.
 When you press the cursor keys to move up and down the file list, it will jump between matching files or folders.

 Hovering over the filter box and selecting **Enable Filter on Type** will show only matching files/folders.
 Use the 'X' **Clear** button to clear the filter.